learn-academy-2022-bravo/bravo-lecture-examples/rails_routes_views_controllers_params.md

 app/views/food_truck/method_name.html.erb

 ## ERB
-is an extension for HTML that allows to write ruby code alongside the HTML or inject it into our HTML
+is an extension for HTML that allows to write ruby code alongside the HTML or inject it into our HTML.
+In these files we can write HTML as normal but we can also use a new tag <% %> to inject ruby code into our file.

 <h1></h1>
 <table></table>